 2016-2017 General Excellence Critique Service and Competition

 GSPA is now accepting entries for yearbooks & literary magazines produced in the 2016-17 academic year.
-All entries must be be submitted by June 30th, 2017.
+All entries for first-round consideration must be be submitted by June 30th, 2017.

 Please note GSPA membership is required to enter all GSPA competitions.
 Individuals, who are not members current members need to fill out the 2017-18 membership form.
 If you are uncertain of your membership status, please email firstname.lastname@example.org

 1. The contest/critique entry form is available online here.

 - Yearbook- Send one copy of the 2016-2017